paazmaya/naginata.fi/README.md

 _Atarashii Naginata_ page.

 Contributors are welcome.

+Any changes made to this GitHub repository, [are automatically deployed to Heroku](https://blog.heroku.com/archives/2015/2/6/heroku_github_integration), hence any content updates are visible via the web site almost immediately.

 [JetBrains](http://www.jetbrains.com/) has kindly provided this project with an open source license for [PhpStorm IDE](http://www.jetbrains.com/phpstorm/).